 How well they understand your industry and your business

 Accounting and tax rules can be complicated, and small business owners may be bogged down by all the technical language.
 Look for an accountant that speaks in a simple and practical way.
-In this case, they not only can help you to understand your business, but you can also free up more time and get more done.
+In this case, they not only can help you to understand your business, but also you can free up more time and get more done.

-How well do they keep on top of things
+If they keep on top of things

 Accounting and tax regulations are being updated constantly.
-While some changes may benefit your business, some may not.
+While some changes may benefit your business, some are not.
 A good accountant will always keep on top of things and tell you what it means to your business.

 Thanks to technologies and the new norm of working remotely, some accountants are adapting to this change and offering online services.
 For example, you can get access to Beany accountants anywhere you feel like – whether it’s in your kitchen or your car.
 Besides, you can expect a snappy turnaround time from our support team and your dedicated accountant so the answers to your questions are coming at you fast.